Quick Answer

 For each row, record whether delivery is postal, whether the embassy or requesting authority accepts that certificate type, and whether you need a certified translation, Apostille, or non-Apostille authentication.
 Save the official page as a PDF or screenshot with the URL and date checked.

 Fingerprinting is its own track, and it should not be mixed up with visa biometrics.
-Confirm the accepted fingerprint requirements for each country, verify provider compatibility, and document any special handling requirement as Add current requirement after verification before you book.
+Confirm the accepted fingerprint requirements for each country, verify provider compatibility, and document any special handling requirement once confirmed from official sources before you book.

 If you need an FBI Identity History Summary Check, valid channels include participating U.S. Post Office electronic capture, a mailed fingerprint card, or an FBI-approved Channeler.
 Do not assume one provider works for every country.
 Do not plan on U.S. embassies or consulates abroad for fingerprinting.
 For FD-258 cards, incomplete required fields can trigger rejection, and prints must be rolled nail-to-nail.